jonasbbernardi/az-storage-account-tmp-url/README.md

 rsct
 ```

-- With this string and account key, generate signature, decoding account key, creating a HMAC-SHA256 sign and codifying it to base64.
+- With this string and account key, generate signature:
+  - decode account key;
+  - create a HMAC-SHA256 sign with decode account key;
+  - codify it to base64.

 - With signature and parameters, mount query parameters with the format bellow.